 However, it’s really important to understand how the removal industry has adapted to Covid-19, how it affects you, and what you can do to reduce spreading the infection.

-First and foremost is choosing a removal company that has good Covid-19 policies to protect yourself, your loved ones, and their staff.
-Below are some essential questions you should ask before booking a service.
+First and foremost is choosing a removal company that has good Covid-19 policies to protect yourself, your loved ones, and the removal staff.
+Below are some essential questions you should ask the removal company before booking a service.

 – Can I get a remote quote and what does that involve?